helius-labs/helius-rust-sdk/README.md

 - [`remove_addresses_from_webhook`](https://github.com/helius-labs/helius-rust-sdk/blob/bf24259e3333ae93126bb65b342c2c63e80e07a6/src/webhook.rs#L75-L105) - Removes a list of addresses from an existing webhook by its ID

 ### Smart Transactions
+- [`create_smart_transaction`](https://github.com/helius-labs/helius-rust-sdk/blob/705d66fb7d4004fc32c2a5f0d6ca4a1f2a7b175d/src/optimized_transaction.rs#L113-L312) - Creates an optimized transaction based on the provided configuration
 - [`get_compute_units`](https://github.com/helius-labs/helius-rust-sdk/blob/a79a751e1a064125010bdb359068a366d635d005/src/optimized_transaction.rs#L29-L75) - Simulates a transaction to get the total compute units consumed
 - [`poll_transaction_confirmation`](https://github.com/helius-labs/helius-rust-sdk/blob/a79a751e1a064125010bdb359068a366d635d005/src/optimized_transaction.rs#L77-L112) - Polls a transaction to check whether it has been confirmed in 5 second intervals with a 15 second timeout
-- [`send_smart_transaction`](https://github.com/helius-labs/helius-rust-sdk/blob/a79a751e1a064125010bdb359068a366d635d005/src/optimized_transaction.rs#L114-L332) - Builds and sends an optimized transaction, and handles its confirmation status
+- [`send_smart_transaction`](https://github.com/helius-labs/helius-rust-sdk/blob/705d66fb7d4004fc32c2a5f0d6ca4a1f2a7b175d/src/optimized_transaction.rs#L314-L374) - Builds and sends an optimized transaction, and handles its confirmation status

 ### Jito Smart Transactions and Helper Methods
 - [`add_tip_instruction`](https://github.com/helius-labs/helius-rust-sdk/blob/02b351a5ee3fe16a36078b40f92dc72d0ad077ed/src/jito.rs#L66-L83) - Adds a tip instruction to the instructions provided